Bank of America beats profit estimates on strength in consumer lending | Business

 "Net interest income increased by $1.4 billion versus the year-ago quarter supported by strong loan and deposit growth.
 Going forward, and with the forward curve expectation of rising interest rates, we anticipate realizing more of the benefit of our deposit franchise."
 However, total investment banking fees plunged 35% to $1.5 billion in the quarter.

 Big U.S. banks benefited from a deal-making boom last year after the Federal Reserve pumped liquidity into capital markets to mitigate the economic impact of the COVID-19 pandemic.
-This year, however, investment banking revenue have taken a hit as companies delayed takeovers and stock market listings amid a surge in volatility in equity markets.
+This year, however, investment banking businesses have taken a hit as geopolitical turmoil fueled by Russia's invasion of Ukraine slammed the brakes on last year's breakneck pace of deal-making and a boom in the IPO market.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)